Your home router connects your home network to the Internet.

 Most wireless routers today will auto detect and choose the best channel.

-This is usually enable by default and if it isn’t enabled then you should enable it unless you are providing A DHCP service from another router.
+This is usually enabled by default and if it isn’t enabled then you should enable it unless you are providing a DHCP service from another router.

 Port Forwarding Setup

 This is a very common setting if you have someone playing computer Games of if you need to provide external access to your home network.

 However you should have an appreciation of IP addresses and the different types and so I recommend you read the Internal and External IP addresses tutorial first.

 Related Articles and Resources: